praekelt/numi-api/docs/index.rst

 .. http:get:: /providers/

-  Retrieves the :ref:`summaries <data-provider-summaries>` of all providers.
+  Retrieves the :ref:`summaries <data-provider-summary>` of all providers.

   Only accessible if the authenticated user has :ref:`admin permission
   <permissions-admin>`.